dieterich-lab/rna_protein_xlnet/README.md

 # `rna_protein_xlnet`: A plugin to run bioinformatical language models.

+**Note**: This is a plugin for the `biolm_utils` framework, not the main framework itself.
+Start by cloning `biolm_utils` and running its installer to set up the framework and choose this plugin.

 This projects implements pre-training and fine-tuning of the [XLNet](https://arxiv.org/abs/1906.08237) language model for the tasks of `regression` and `classification` of RNA and protein sequences.
 In addition, it supports the extraction of leave-one-out (LOO) scores for fine-tuned models to analyse importance scores of individual inputs.

 In detail, the following steps are implemented: